ShannaSeigel/slipbox/_posts/2018-09-12-my-first-post.md

 ---
 layout: post
-title: Blog Post Title 12
+title: Blog Post Title #1
+author: mah brainz
 ---
 This is the contents of this blog post.